Character Test for Visa Holders and Applicants

-Section 501 of the Migration Act of 1958
+Section 501 of the Migration Act 1958

-What is the Character Test?
+What is the character test?

-- You do not have any substantial criminal record; or
+- not have a substantial criminal record;

-- while you were detained in immigration detention;
+- while detained in immigration detention; or

 - during a breakout from immigration detention; or

-- be involved in criminal conduct;
+- being involved in criminal conduct;

-- You have never been convicted or proven guilty for one or more sexual offences involving a child; or
+- have never been convicted or proven guilty for one or more sexual offences involving a child; or

-- You have never been subject to a negative security assessment by the Australian Security Intelligence Organisation (ASIO); or
+- have never been subject to a negative security assessment by the Australian Security Intelligence Organisation (ASIO); or

 What is a Substantial Criminal Record?

-- condemned to death or life imprisonment; or
+- condemned to death or life imprisonment;

-- condemned to imprisonment of 12 months or more; or
+- condemned to imprisonment of 12 months or more;

 - found by a court to not be qualified to plead regarding an offence committed which resulted in detention in an institution or facility.

-Can I Appeal the Cancellation?
+Can I appeal the cancellation?

-Non-citizens must apply to have their visa cancellation revoked within 28 days from the date of the cancellation notice.
-They must then provide the DIBP with documentary evidence which supports their reasons for having the cancellation revoked; such as close family ties in Australia, that the conviction was for a non-violence offence, or that they no longer pose an unacceptable risk to the Australian community.
+The non-citizen must provide the Department of Home Affairs with documentary evidence supporting their reasons for seeking to have the cancellation revoked.
+This may be that they have close family ties in Australia, that the conviction was for a non-violent offence, or that they no longer pose an unacceptable risk to the Australian community.